omgmog/omgmog.github.com/_posts/2014-07-05-finally-a-review-of-the-gpd-g5a-android-handheld.md

 ![](http://i.imgur.com/YChhe6A.png)

-All in all, I’m a fan of this device.
+All in all, I'm a fan of this device.
 The size and form-factor are nearly perfect.
-It’s not small enough to go in your pocket, but it’s nice and comfortable for long gaming sessions.
+It's not small enough to go in your pocket, but it's nice and comfortable for long gaming sessions.

 The GPD devices board on Dingoonity: